 My first year of recovery was not easy nor was it emotionally comfortable either.
-I did not return to flying for 4 months, even with that amount of time away from the airline life, returning to the airplane scared me.
-My old routine of heading down for a cocktail after we arrived in the hotel with the crew could not happen.
-For an extended period of time back on the line, I became a 'slam clicker'.
+I did not return to flying for 4 months, even with that amount of time away from the airline life, returning scared me.
+My old routine of heading down for a cocktail after we arrived in the hotel with the crew could not happen, and for an extended period of time back on the line, I did become a 'slam clicker'.
 I needed to maintain my sobriety and my life, which was my only priority.

-I am very fortunate.
-I reached for help and sought treatment before either losing my career as a flight attendant, harming or killing someone, or ending my life.
+I am very fortunate; I reached for help, and sought treatment before I either came in with a positive test, lost my career as a flight attendant, or my life.

-I was lucky to have so many layers of support, but the most important layer, to me, was the confidential assistance and guidance I received through the Association of Flight Attendants Employee Assistance /FADAP when I asked for help.
-My local EAP/FADAP committee member not only guided me into treatment, but also gave me emotional support when I returned to flying.
+I was lucky to have so many layers of support, but the most important layer, to me, was the confidential assistance and guidance I received thru the Association of Flight Attendants Employee Assistance Program when I asked for help.
+My local Association of Flight Attendant's Employee Assistance Program committee member, not only guided me into treatment, but also gave me emotional support when I returned to flying.

-I am still flying with the same airline today.
-I love my career.
-Now I am a proud volunteer of the Association of Flight Attendants Employee Assistance/FADAP program because today I am living life sober as a Flight Attendant in Recovery!
+Today, I am still flying with the same airline; love my career, a proud volunteer of the Association of Flight Attendants Employee Assistance Program, and of course, living life sober as a Flight Attendant in Recovery!